aaronbloomfield/ccc/hws/btcscript/index.md

 You do not need to do this for the extra BCY in your account(s).

 ### Submission

+**NOTE:** Make sure all the transactions are mined into the blockchain BEFORE you submit them.
+If you go to the URL for that particular transaction, as long as it has at least one confirmation, it is considered mined into the blockchain.

 The only file you need to submit to Gradescope is scripts.py.
 There will be a few sanity checks made when you submit it.
 Those checks are: